kubernetes/kubernetes/docs/proposals/nvidia-gpu-enhancement.md

  - Have the capabilities of GPU discovery to let Kubelet could aware more than 1 NVIDIA GPU and make the deployment easier.
  - Assign more than 1 GPU to 1 container to make the micro service with multiple GPUs requirement run on Kubernetes possible.
  - Add a general GPU interface for all the GPU vendors for future use.
+ - Add device support interface in runtime, so it could support both Docker and RKT.

 ## Implementation: